-- Modifying your registry during the setup is one way to achieve your goal with ease.
+- Modifying your registry is one way to do so, and it's even approved by Microsoft.

-Windows 11 was recently announced, and according to the official Windows 11 hardware requirements, to use Windows 11, you’ll need to have a TPM chip.
+Windows 11 was recently released, and according to the official hardware requirements, to use it, you’ll need to have a TPM chip.

-This requirement has already caused a lot of problems with early adopters, and many have reported TMP 2.0 errors when trying to install Windows 11.
+As a result, this requirement has already caused many problems with early adopters, and many have reported TMP 2.0 errors when trying to install Windows 11.

-However, there are ways to install Windows 11 without a TPM chip, and in this article, we’re going to show you how to do that.
+However, there are ways to install Windows 11 without a TPM chip, and in this article, we’re going to show you how to do so on unsupported hardware.

 What does TPM do?

 Firstly, TPM stands for Trusted Platform Module, and it’s a small chip on your PC.
 This leads us to the next question, is TPM on the motherboard or CPU?

 Secondly, there are several versions available, and some are on your motherboard.
 In contrast, others are integrated into your processor, as a physical chip, or in form of code that runs in a dedicated environment.